TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-a-inspire-and-plan.md

 ---

-## Part 2 : Scenario
+## Scenarii

 ### Main

+1. The TRANSPORT CUSTOMER is planning his TRAVEL, that can be composed by one or many TRIPS, each by one or many LEGs.
+He wants to go to his DESTINATION using public transport means.
+And, optionally, come back to departure point.
+2. If the TRAVEL is complex (multi legs, multi trips) and/or if the TRANSPORT CUSTOMER does not know how do his travel, he can use a trip planner.
+It gives one or many answers with detailled TRIP PATTERNs : schedudle, transport mode, lines, stops, connexions.
+3. The TRIP PLANNER can associated with a fare calculator : the TRANSPORT CUSTOMER gives required details on travellers (date od birth, name, reduction cards) and the
-1. The Retailer starts the catalogue consultation on behalf of the Transport Customer, and the Retailer System performs **Browse catalogue** to retrieve an initial set of candidate Fare Product(s) and Sales Offer Package(s).
+4. Retailer starts the catalogue consultation on behalf of the Transport Customer, and the Retailer System performs **Browse catalogue** to retrieve an initial set of candidate Fare Product(s) and Sales Offer Package(s).
-2. The Transport Customer reviews the initial results and may perform **Filter / refine catalogue** to narrow the displayed Fare Product(s) and Sales Offer Package(s) according to the consultation context.
+5. The Transport Customer reviews the initial results and may perform **Filter / refine catalogue** to narrow the displayed Fare Product(s) and Sales Offer Package(s) according to the consultation context.
-3. The Transport Customer selects one candidate and performs **View product / package details** so that the Retailer can present the detailed content, conditions, guarantees, and optional parts of the selected Fare Product or Sales Offer Package.
+6. The Transport Customer selects one candidate and performs **View product / package details** so that the Retailer can present the detailed content, conditions, guarantees, and optional parts of the selected Fare Product or Sales Offer Package.
-4. If the selected Fare Product or Sales Offer Package is not yet fully defined, the Transport Customer performs **Enter customer parameters** by providing the required information, such as traveller profile, eligibility, class, date, zone, quantity, or extras.
+7. If the selected Fare Product or Sales Offer Package is not yet fully defined, the Transport Customer performs **Enter customer parameters** by providing the required information, such as traveller profile, eligibility, class, date, zone, quantity, or extras.
-5. Once the required information is available, the Retailer System performs **Check indicative price** and returns the indicative price together with the applicable commercial and travel conditions for the selected Fare Product or Sales Offer Package.
+8. Once the required information is available, the Retailer System performs **Check indicative price** and returns the indicative price together with the applicable commercial and travel conditions for the selected Fare Product or Sales Offer Package.
-6. If needed, the Transport Customer performs **Check availability / start reservation**, and the Retailer System verifies availability or starts a temporary hold for the selected Fare Product or Sales Offer Package.
+9. If needed, the Transport Customer performs **Check availability / start reservation**, and the Retailer System verifies availability or starts a temporary hold for the selected Fare Product or Sales Offer Package.
-7. If availability is confirmed, the Retailer System performs **Get final price** and returns the final price and final conditions for the selected Fare Product or Sales Offer Package.
+10. If availability is confirmed, the Retailer System performs **Get final price** and returns the final price and final conditions for the selected Fare Product or Sales Offer Package.
-8. Before making a final choice, the Transport Customer may perform **Change options** to modify class, extras, or other defining elements, and the Retailer System refreshes the offer and recalculates the corresponding conditions and price.
+11. Before making a final choice, the Transport Customer may perform **Change options** to modify class, extras, or other defining elements, and the Retailer System refreshes the offer and recalculates the corresponding conditions and price.
-9. The Transport Customer chooses the preferred solution, and the Retailer System performs **Keep selected option** so that the chosen Fare Product or Sales Offer Package is ready for the next booking or purchase step.
+12. The Transport Customer chooses the preferred solution, and the Retailer System performs **Keep selected option** so that the chosen Fare Product or Sales Offer Package is ready for the next booking or purchase step.

 ### Alternatives